fqantonio/GoingInductive/README.md

 problem of using the less numbered entrances of the junior high students sample.

-**variables** descrition in the data frame:
+**Variables** description in the data frame:

-ID: Identification entry row data; DATE: year of the sample: it belongs, actually to 2003/2004, school year; SCHOOL: categorical variable, 0 and 1, represent two schools, identified by 0 (till 2008) and 1 (after 2009, included); GENDER: categorical variable, F and M TEST, LAB, BEHAV: variables of the score in the tests and observational forms at LAB (Laboratory practical skills assessment) and BEHAV related to accomplishment school rules behavior LAB work and Behavior, normally if they follow the rules established by the school; GRADE: categories 0 to 6, representing, respectively, 7,8,9,10,11, 10p(techical) and 11p (Technical); M4CID, categorical 0 and 1 variable, respectively, without 4C/ID and with 4CID; CLASS, continuous variable, 0 to 100, height average, CLASS = 0.5 x TEST + 0.3 x LAB + 0.2 x BEHAV; RANK: a categorical variable, 1,2,3, that measures the adaptability of students to school.
+ID: Identification entry row data;

+DATE: year of the sample: it belongs, actually to 2003/2004, school year;

+SCHOOL: categorical variable, 0 and 1, represent two schools, identified by 0 (till 2008) and 1 (after 2009, included);

+GENDER: categorical variable, F and M;

+TEST, LAB, BEHAV: variables of the score in the tests and observational forms at LAB (Laboratory practical skills assessment) and BEHAV related to accomplishment school rules behavior LAB work and Behavior, normally if they follow the rules established by the school; GRADE: categories 0 to 6, representing, respectively, 7,8,9,10,11, 10p (Technical) and 11p (Technical);

+M4CID, categorical 0 and 1 variable, respectively, without 4C/ID and
+with 4CID; CLASS, continuous variable, 0 to 100, height average, CLASS =
+0.5 x TEST + 0.3 x LAB + 0.2 x BEHAV;

+RANK: a categorical variable, 1,2,3, that measures the adaptability of students to school.

 The values showed in the table represent changes in the variables median.